robertoragno/robertoragno.github.io/_pages/cv.md

 # Field experience

--   **2020** and **2021**.
+-   **2021**, **2022**, and **2024**.
 ArchaeoSipontum.
 Joint project: *University of Bari* and *University of Foggia*.

-    -   In addition to excavation tasks, I contributed to students' supervision, activities of stratigraphic documentation, pottery classification, tutoring and the organization of post-excavation activities.
+    -   In addition to my responsibilities related to excavation tasks, I was involved in the supervision of students, the documentation of stratigraphic activities, the classification of pottery, the provision of tutoring, and the organisation of post-excavation activities.
+In 2024, I co-directed the *Northern Apulia Coastal Survey* in the vicinity of the site and curated the post-survey statistical analyses.

 -   **2019**.
 Biomolecular Archaeology Lab. *University College London*.